-The Ballinastoe Woods walk is arguably one of the best-known of the many walks in Wicklow
+The Ballinastoe Woods walk is one of the more popular walks in Wicklow

 Mainly thanks to a section of the Ballinastoe Woods boardwalk looking a bit like a scene from Lord of the Rings.